TheDarkNightmare/KnifeChanger-Menu-amxx/README.md

 Plugin allow player to change standard model of knife to custom

-* Easy adding new Skin Name without editig menu
+* Easy adding new Skin Name without editing menu
 * Models path are also easy to add/edit
 * Nvault Save/Load for player pref.
 Knife Skin
 * Commands menu say /kosy - /knife